KaHaDo/amazon_review_analyzer/README.md

 ### Kaggle API Key

-The program requires a valid Kaggle API key to function.
+The program requires a valid Kaggle API key.
 See the [Kaggle API documentation](https://www.kaggle.com/docs/api) for instructions on how to obtain one.

 In ⁠ config.yaml ⁠, set (All variables can be left default except KAGGLE_CONFIG_DIR)